jmoush/PlayX/README.md

 This project is for the 22-23 Senior Design Team 02-PlayXtension at the University Of Kentucky.
 The resources for Keil,Stellaris,and AT commands are included in this project for reference and ease of access.
 # HC-05 Master and Slave Mode
 The source code files is PA6.uvprojx which is located under the two folders named PA6-2022 Master v1.0 & PA6-2022 Slave v1.0.
-The old files are the original PA6-2022 Master and PA6-2022 Slave.
 This project makes use of two Tiva TM4C123GXL boards and two HC-05 Bluetooth modules.
 The Master source code is intended to be flashed on a Tiva TM4C123GXL board connected to a HC-05 Bluetooth Module that is in master mode.
 The Slave source code is intended to be flashed on a Tiva TM4C123GXL board connected to a HC-05 Bluetooth Module that is in slave mode.